Title: Policy on Sexual Misconduct, Relationship Violence, and Stalking

 Consent cannot be obtained by force.
 If force is used, consent is invalid.
 Force includes physical violence, threats, intimidation and/or coercion.

-Physical violence includes hitting, punching, slapping, kicking, restraining, choking, and brandishing or using any weapon.
+Physical violence includes hitting, punching, slapping, kicking, restraining, strangling, and brandishing or using any weapon.

 Threats are words or actions that would compel a reasonable person to engage in unwanted sexual activity.
 Examples include threats to harm oneself or another person physically, to reveal private information to harm a person’s reputation, or to cause a person academic or economic harm.